Description

 Affected Systems

-All Linux kernel releases that include the vulnerable icmp_build_probe() implementation are affected, with no specific version list available.
-The flaw applies to both IPv4 and IPv6 processing paths and becomes relevant when IPv6 support is compiled as a module or disabled.
-Any kernel running before the announced patch is at risk.
+All Linux kernel releases that include the vulnerable icmp_build_probe() implementation are affected, as no specific version list is available.
+The issue applies when IPv6 support is compiled as a module or disabled, impacting both IPv4 and IPv6 ICMP processing paths.

 Risk and Exploitability